Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Emcee: Richard Habal

-Description: To dress to impress with a captivating mask!
-Let the imagination soar as the Filipino families disguise for the evening.
-Get ready to groove to the enchanting melodies and dance to the heart's content with live band.
-Exciting prizes await the most charming masks and the most graceful dancers.
+Description: To dress to impress with 70's outfit!
+Get ready to groove to the enchanting melodies and dance to the heart's content with live band singing 70's hits.
+Exciting prizes await the best 70's outfits and the grooviest dancers.

 Emcee: Hazel Galang

-Description: An inauguration of annual multi-sport event involving the whole Filipino family inculcating the spirit of discipline, teamwork, excellence, fair play, solidarity, sportsmanship, and other values inherent in Filipino traditional sports like sungka, piko, sipa, hilahan lubid, palo sebo at iba pa.
-Filipino families will be grouped in Teams: Pula, Dilaw, Puti, Bughaw (depending on the numbers of familes).
+Description: The 2nd year of annual multi-sport event involving the whole Filipino family inculcating the spirit of discipline, teamwork, excellence, fair play, solidarity, sportsmanship, and other values inherent in Filipino traditional sports like sungka, piko, sipa, hilahan lubid at iba pa.
+Filipino families will be grouped in Teams: Pula, Dilaw, Puti, Asul (depending on the numbers of familes).
 Scores will be tabulated and added at the end of all the games.
 Awards will be given at the end of the day.
+Will Asul team win again?

 Emcee: Jasmin Habal